“Arterialization” of the venous blood for the blood gas analysis

 Igor is the creator of VetEmCRIT.com.
 He is a clinical assistant professor of Veterinary Emergency and Critical Care Medicine at the Texas A&M University.

-One thought on ““Arterialization” of the venous blood for the blood gas analysis”
+3 thoughts on ““Arterialization” of the venous blood for the blood gas analysis”

 1. Its like you read my mind!
 You appear to know so much about this, like you wrote the book in it or something.
 I think that you can do with a few pics to drive the message home a little bit, but instead of that, this is excellent blog.
 A fantastic read.
 I’ll certainly be back.